Rewind789/wanderer-archive/index.md

 I only do this when I have time or more notes to do... doing year 9/10 right now (I just started >.<) Frequently check this website for more information, have fun in this library!

+## Updates
+I'm making progress?
+Doing science and math notes~
+And Japanese notes~
+~~Don't ask me for english notes because I will ignore you~~ People take notes in English??
+I'll do _basic_ music notes...

 Leaving so quickly?
 Bored to death?
 Good-bye my visitors... if you don't want to get lost you can visit the [town](/wanderer-archive/the-town.md) where other member's notes are stored...